verretpa/resticscripts/README.md

 # resticscripts

+###For making restic backups easy###

-usefull configs, scripts and templates for restic backup
+Usefull configs, scripts and templates for restic backup.

+Sourcing of a configfile with all the common settings.